dlmcpaul/EnphaseCollector/README.md

 where password is likely to be the last 6 characters of your envoy controller serial number

+Example #2 in standalone mode with no storage

+docker run \\\
+-e ENVOY_CONTROLLER_PASSWORD=envoy-password \\\
+-e ENVOY_CONTROLLER_HOST=IP=envoy-ip \\\
+-p 8080:8080 \\\
+dlmcpaul/enphasecollector

+and a web page available at http://localhost:8080

-Environment variables descriptions:
+Available environment variables descriptions:

-ENVOY_CONTROLLER_HOST           Set to your Envoy Controller IP Address
+- ENVOY_CONTROLLER_HOST           Set to your Envoy Controller IP Address

-ENVOY_CONTROLLER_PASSWORD       Set to your Envoy Controller password
+- ENVOY_CONTROLLER_PASSWORD       Set to your Envoy Controller password

-ENVOY_INFLUXDBRESOURCE_HOST     Set to your Influx Database IP Address
+- ENVOY_INFLUXDBRESOURCE_HOST     Set to your Influx Database IP Address

-ENVOY_INFLUXDBRESOURCE_PORT     Sety to your Influx Database Port No
+- ENVOY_INFLUXDBRESOURCE_PORT     Sety to your Influx Database Port No

-SPRING_PROFILES_ACTIVE          Determines destination for stats.
+- SPRING_PROFILES_ACTIVE          Determines destination for stats.
 Only influxdb currently valid
+- ENVOY_REFRESH_SECONDS           How often to poll the Envoy Controller.
+Default 60000 (60s)
 ## Dependencies
+- Docker (or Java)

+- If profile set to influxdb then an
-Influx DB with 2 databases created 'solardb' and 'collectorStats'
+Influx DB is needed for storage of stats (Will autocreate 2 databases called 'solardb' and 'collectorStats')

-Docker (or Java)